Tehran Taps Run Dry as Water Crisis Deepens across Iran

 Across Iran, from the capital’s high-rise apartments to cities and small towns, the water crisis is taking hold.

-When the taps went dry in her eastern Tehran apartment last week, Mahnaz had no warning and no backup.
+When the taps went dry in her eastern Tehran apartment recently, Mahnaz had no warning and no backup.

 “It was around 10 p.m., and the water didn’t come back until 6 a.m.,” she said.
 With no pump or storage, she and her two children were forced to wait, brushing teeth and washing hands with bottled water.